 Symptoms usually surface soon after eating the offending food and are confined to the oral cavity.
 In addition to a scratchy palate, you may also experience swelling of the lips, mouth and throat with occasional hives in the mouth, Dr. Damask says.

 "Rarely is anaphylaxis reported" in cases of oral allergy syndrome, she adds.
-Anaphylaxis is a severe, potentially life-threatening allergic reaction that sends your body into shock, and it requires emergency medical attention.

 Fix it: “Consulting an otolaryngologist can help you determine if your itchy mouth may be related to PFAS,” Dr. Damask says.
 To help diagnose the disorder, your doctor may perform skin prick tests and oral food challenges with raw fruit or vegetables.